rvessell/ece3005/howto.md

 ### Code
 ---------------------

-In engineering, it is not uncommon to include code blocks in your documents.
+<p> In engineering, it is not uncommon to include code blocks in your documents.

 To include code portions inline with your text, place \` on each side of your code.
 - For example, \`mkdir new_dir\` generates `mkdir new_dir`.